popey/popey.com-blog/content/post/2023/09/retrodeck-is-better-than-emudeck.md

 ## Making friends

-We talked about RetroDECK [episode 12](https://linuxmatters.sh/12/) of [Linux Matters](https://linuxmatters.sh/) podcast.
+We talked about RetroDECK on [episode 12](https://linuxmatters.sh/12/) of [Linux Matters](https://linuxmatters.sh/) podcast.
 Have a listen to hear more in-depth what Martin and I think about the project.

 As I understand it, the RetroDECK project builds on and contributes to the [EmulationStation Desktop Edition](https://es-de.org/) project, which is the main frontend you see in RetroDECK.